nidss96/spark-pipeline/README.md

 -  Local disk (for local/standalone runs) in `data/report`.
 -  Google Cloud Storage (GCS) or BigQuery ( scalable clusters using Dataproc)

-Below are instructions for running the pipeline in each mode:
+Below are instructions for running the pipeline in each mode via CLI:

 ## 1. Spark local mode